 As it wasn’t made from real wood, instead of giving it to Greg as a project, I decided to paint it.
 To do so, first I took it all apart and cleaned each piece with a damp cheesecloth.

-After preparing my homemade chalk paint, I started prepping my spray paint area and filled my Wagner with paint.
+Then I started prepping my spray paint area and filled my Wagner with paint.
 I have to say this little machine was the best gift Greg ever gave me!
 It is such a time saver!

 Prior to my Wagner, he bought me a Homeright paint sprayer.
 As my luck would go, the Homeright broke right after the first use.
 And guess what?
 I didn’t even get to try it, because it was Greg who used it for the first time!
 He told me he cleaned it perfectly and used latex paint as he was supposed to, but the sprayer just stopped spraying somehow.
 I mean, the machine still works when plugged in (yes we still keep it as a reminder of a bad purchase), but it doesn’t spray anything.
 Instead, it just drips paint.
 I call it The Big Dripper.
 LOL.